 iPhone SE 2020 review: Verdict

-I do wish Apple would offer an iPhone SE Plus for those that prefer a bigger display, say for $499, but if you prefer a smaller phone this handset will not disappoint.
+The iPhone XR is a tempting alternative to the iPhone SE as it now costs just $499.
+For that money you bet a bigger display and bigger battery but a slower CPU and less advanced cameras.
+However, if you prefer a smaller phone this handset will not disappoint.
 Overall, the iPhone SE is the one of the best phones for anyone on a budget.

 iPhone SE review cheat sheet: Reasons to buy and skip

 - A13 Bionic processor: The A13 chip is the fastest in a phone and offers smooth performance, whether you're juggling multiple apps, playing games or using AR apps.